 Configure an LDAP server with System Manager - ONTAP 9.7 and earlier

-You can use ONTAP System Manager classic (available 9.7 and earlier) to configure an LDAP server that centrally maintains user information.
+You can use ONTAP System Manager classic (available in ONTAP 9.7 and earlier) to configure an LDAP server that centrally maintains user information.

 View the LDAP client configuration

 You can use System Manager to view the LDAP clients that are configured for a storage virtual machine (SVM) in a cluster.

 The list of LDAP clients are displayed in the LDAP window.

 An LDAP server enables you to centrally maintain user information.
 If you store your user database on an LDAP server in your environment, you can configure your storage virtual machine (SVM) to look up user information in your existing LDAP database.

 ONTAP supports LDAP for user authentication, file access authorization, and user lookup and mapping services between NFS and CIFS.

 You can use the LDAP window to view LDAP clients for user authentication, file access authorization, and user search, and to map services between NFS and CIFS at the cluster level.

 Opens the Create LDAP Client dialog box, which enables you to create and configure LDAP clients.